 Interaction with and Attention from Senior Managers Motivates Employees

-A study by Towers Watson called the Global Workforce Study emphasised the roles senior managers play “in attracting employee discretionary effort”.
+A study by Towers Watson called the Global Workforce Study emphasized the roles senior managers play “in attracting employee discretionary effort”.
 The study indicated that businesses need to maintain employee engagement over time and a few ways to do so include:

 - Communicate openly, frequently and honestly.
 Senior managers need to hold meetings with all employees periodically and demonstrate the interest work area of individual employee.